-The two guitarists brought a unified sound to the band that sort of resembled the early Fleetwood Mac albums of the 1960’s.
+The two guitarists brought a unified sound to the band that sort of resembled the early Fleetwood Mac albums of the 1960s.
 It had nothing to do with the blues, but rather the interplay between two virtuoso guitarists and a songwriting effort that seemed more shared among the band since the departure of Lindsay Buckingham.
-The song “Love is Dangerous,” presented fans with a great virtuoso guitar oriented groove and iconic Steve Nicks vocal.
-While the song “Save Me,” was released as the single, the track “Love is Dangerous,” was the far more interesting choice.
+The song “Love is Dangerous,” presented fans with a great virtuoso guitar-oriented groove and iconic Steve Nicks vocal.
+While the song “Save Me,” was released as a single, the track “Love is Dangerous,” was the far more interesting choice.

 # 8 – Blow by Blow

 The only album possibly ignored more than 1990’s Behind the Mask LP was the 1995 Fleetwood Mac album Time.
 It was the band’s weakest selling album and actually did not even make the Billboard Top 200 sales charts.
 Stevie Nicks left the band before the album was recorded.
 The album featured Mick Fleetwood, John McVie, Christie McVie, Billy Burnett and country vocalist Bekka Bramlett.
 What most rock fans would find very surprising was that the legendary Dave Mason also joined the band for the recording of the album and tour.